rancher/docs/content/rancher/v2.x/en/project-admin/tools/pipelines/_index.md

     After the artifacts are published, you would release your application so users could start using the updated product.

 Only [administrators]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/), [cluster owners or members]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#cluster-roles), or [project owners]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#project-roles) can [configure version control providers](#version-control-providers) and [manage global pipeline execution settings](#managing-global-pipeline-execution-settings).
 Project members can only configure [repositories]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/pipelines/#configuring-repositories) and [pipelines]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/pipelines/#pipeline-configuration).

+> **Notes:**
+>
+> - Pipelines were improved in Rancher v2.1.
+Therefore, if you configured pipelines while using v2.0.x, you'll have to reconfigure them after upgrading to v2.1.
+> - Still using v2.0.x?
+See the pipeline documentation for [previous versions]({{< baseurl >}}/rancher/v2.x/en/tools/pipelines/docs-for-v2.0.x).

 ## Overview